 - You must pass a mental health examination demonstrating your ability to make the lifestyle modifications required for weight loss or healthy weight.

 - You must be able to produce paperwork proving that you’ve attempted using regular treatment.
 To manage your weight and comorbidities but that those efforts have failed.

-- You must successfully finish a 6-month weight-loss programme under medical supervision and provide proof.
-That you tried the programme within the 12 months prior to surgery.
+- You must successfully finish a 6-month weight-loss program under medical supervision and provide proof.
+That you tried the program within the 12 months prior to surgery.

 Which Other Medicaid Considerations Are Required?